glayzzle/php-parser/poc/README.md

 Second approch (in progress) is to :

-- [ ] Download grammar from PHP src
+- [x] Download grammar from PHP src
 - [ ] Automate C specific code
 - [ ] Inject javascript code
 - [ ] Generate lexer & grammar files
 - [ ] Generate files with JISON

+Lexer Problems :
+1. Stripping bison not supported tags - should be fine, but needs maintenance on future upgrades (breaks 1 pre-requisite)
+2. Stripping C code - can be done but demands reimplementation (break 3 pre-requisite)

+Grammar Problems :
+@todo